projectatomic/commissaire/doc/commctl.rst

     Currently not ported to new architecture.

-``deploy start`` will create a new deployment on an Atomic host.
+``deploy start`` will create a new deployment on an Atomic Host.
 This is an asynchronous action.
 See :ref:`deploy_status` on checking the results.

 ``deploy start`` requires two positional arguments: